jethrojones/website/_notes/Move from BlogTalkRadio to Transistor.md

 What I probably should have done is saved this as a github project and updated it each time I made some changes.
 That would have been better, I'm sure.
 I'll get there, someday.

 Here's what I don't know how to do, yet.
 How do I make these things work on the web?
 As in, how do I make an application on that I will be able to use, and potentially provide as a service to others? [[Should I learn to code]]?

+I realized downloading them all by hand would be a pain, even if it was 25 at a time.
+That would still mean I need to download 165 sessions.
+So I had ChatGPT build a scraper for the MP3s.
+That ran for about 3.5 and then timed out with a TCPS Socket error.
+I don't know what that means, but quite the eventful day today!

+Could have been because my computer went to sleep, finally.